lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 (Alice).
 Alice can now voluntarily choose to settle for roll-back on her payee-side link: this frees up funds as soon as possible for future transactions, and it is a way of 'acting nice' to her payer-side neighbor.

-Note: Settling for rollback is not yet implemented.

 ##No Settlement: